eenaveis/weatherApp/README.md

 # weatherApp

-Search current weather in major cities.
-Implemented by a node.js/express server and vanilla JavaScript.
+Mobile responsive site for searching current weather in major cities.
+Implemented with a Node.js/Express backend and vanilla JavaScript.

+See working app at: https://afternoon-coast-30164.herokuapp.com/